 One question we receive a lot on RSG is: are there any dedicated ridesharing companies for kids?
 It turns out, there are a few – they just aren’t nationwide yet.
-Today, RSG contributor Paula Gibbins covers the top four rideshare apps out there specifically for driving kids.
+Today, RSG contributor Paula Lemar covers the top five rideshare apps out there specifically for driving kids.
 Do you drive for one of these services?
 Let us know!

 One aspect of ridesharing that is gaining more popularity these days is rideshare for kids.
-The regular rideshare apps like Uber and Lyft do not allow drivers to take unaccompanied minors (even though we all know it happens), but four companies have stepped up to provide transportation for minors – legally.
+The regular rideshare apps like Uber and Lyft do not allow drivers to take unaccompanied minors (even though we all know it happens), but at least five companies have stepped up to provide transportation for minors – legally.

-These four companies have special insurance that allows drivers to transport kids, and they all send their drivers through rigorous background checks to ensure their drivers are safe and can handle driving around the kiddos.
-In this article, we’ll take a look at the top four rideshare apps for kids and what drivers can expect while working for them.
+These five companies have special insurance that allows drivers to transport kids, and they all send their drivers through rigorous background checks to ensure their drivers are safe and can handle driving around the kiddos.
+In this article, we’ll take a look at the top five rideshare apps for kids and what drivers can expect while working for them.

-HopSkipDrive, as stated immediately on their website, is “created by moms and driven with love.”
+HopSkipDrive was “created by moms and driven with love.”
 According to a representative of HopSkipDrive: “We are a technology-enabled transportation solution for families, K-12 schools, non-profits, and kid-based businesses and driven over 2.5 million safe miles.”
-They are always looking into expanding their service area and currently cover these locations: Southern California, San Francisco Bay area, and the Colorado-Front Range area.
+They are always looking into expanding their service area and currently cover these locations: Spokane and Seattle, WA; Northern and Southern California; Las Vegas, NV; Phoenix, AZ; Colorado-Front Range; Midland, Dallas/Ft.
+Worth, Austin and Houston, TX; Tampa, FL; Madison and Milwaukee, WI; Philadelphia, PA; and Virginia/D.C.

 Along with their certification process and background checks, HopSkipDrive also does ride-alongs and driver training for on-hand training.
 Here’s a video about driving on the HopSkipDrive platform.